tjrobinson/tjrobinson.net/obsidian/Defining a redirect rewrite in the Web.config.md

----
-title: Defining a redirect/rewrite in the Web.config
----
-# Defining a redirect rewrite in the Web.config
+# Defining a redirect/rewrite in the Web.config